GabrielSlima/blog/articles/design-patterns-mvc.md

         on to the model.
 This inclues requests like commands or inputs.
     </p>
     <p>
-        That being said, the overall desing of a an application with a simple MVC implementation looks like the following image:
+        That being said, the overall design of a an application with a simple MVC implementation looks like the following image:
     </p>
     <img class="post-img" src="images/design-patterns-mvc/design-patterns-model-view-controller.svg" alt="View Reflecting the Model's state">